-Next, we use the example in Figure 1 to explain our CMUMSS algorithm.
-In a specific transmission duration k, the graph G_k is constructed as in Figure 1(a).
-Assume the data edges (solid edges) in the figure, from left to right, have index numbers and priorities as in the following table.
+Next, we use the example in Fig. 1 to explain our CMUMSS algorithm.
+In a specific transmission duration k, the graph G_k is constructed as in Fig. 1(a).
+Assume the data edges (solid edges) in the figure, from left to right, have index numbers and priorities as in Table I.